Oluwamayowa Amusat, Ph.D.

 I am also heavily involved in research into how information from complex high-fidelity first principles and black-box models can be integrated into open-source EO-optimization frameworks such as WaterTAP using surrogate and AI/ML models.

-ScienceSearch
+ScienceSearch (Ongoing)

 ScienceSearch is a platform that enables search across different types of scientific data.
 ScienceSearch is funded out of the Office of Advanced Scientific Computing Research (ASCR), U.S. Department of Energy.